bulam/ZIP-scraper/README.md

 It is necessary to have Firefox installed to run the script.

 # ToDo
--Add functionality to scrape additional attributes
+- Add functionality to scrape additional attributes